Last updated December 9th, 2021.

 Something changed though.
-Property transaction volume since the “boom years” have entered freefall – especially in most of China’s first and second tier cities.
+Property transaction volume since the “boom years” have entered freefall – especially in China’s first and second tier cities.

 Meanwhile, Chinese real estate developers are cutting sales prices of their new projects – often by as much as 30%.